module-federation/core/packages/enhanced/README.md

 }
 ```

-Where `remoteAlias` is the name actually used by the user and can be configured arbitrarily.
+Here, `remoteAlias` is the name actually used by the user and can be configured arbitrarily.
 For example, if `remoteAlias` is set to `demo`, the consumption method is `import xx from 'demo'`.

 ### shared